Status and phase

 Inclusion criteria

-Documented diagnosis of MDS according to the World Health Organization classifications with an Revised International Prognostic Scoring System (IPSS-R) classification of very low, low, or intermediate risk disease, with an overall risk score ≤3.5.
+Documented diagnosis of MDS according to the World Health Organization classifications with an Revised International Prognostic Scoring System (IPSS-R) classification of very low, low, or intermediate risk disease, with an overall risk score ≤3.5 and bone marrow blasts < 5%.

-Received prior treatment with Erythropoiesis-stimulating agent (ESA) OR luspatercept for LR-MDS-related anemia that is relapsed/refractory to therapy.
-Participants intolerant to prior ESA or luspatercept will fulfill this inclusion criterion provided the definition below is met.
+Received only one prior line of treatment with either Erythropoiesis-stimulating agent (ESA) or luspatercept for LR-MDS-related anemia that is relapsed/refractory to therapy.
+Participants intolerant OR ineligible to prior ESA or luspatercept will fulfill this inclusion criterion provided the definition below is met.

-Red blood cell transfusion dependence, defined as requiring an average of ≥4 units of Packed red blood cells (pRBC) transfused over an 8-week period during the 16 weeks preceding randomization.
+Red blood cell transfusion dependence, defined as requiring ≥3 units of Packed red blood cells (pRBC) transfused over 16-week period in at least 2 transfusions episodes during the 16 weeks preceding randomization.
 Documentation of a participant's transfusion policy during this 16-week period is required.

 A female participant is eligible to participate if she is not pregnant or breastfeeding and one of the following conditions applies: